SlimRAG/SlimRAG/docs/deployment.md

 ## 5. Populating the Database

 Once the application is running, you need to populate the database with your documents.
+You have several options:

+### Option A: Traditional Workflow

 1.  **Scan your documents:**